Connie Villa told police she suffocated her daughter, Aniarael

 An Arizona mother has admitted to suffocating her 13-year-old daughter and trying to kill her other children by poisoning them, police said Tuesday.

 Officers in Casa Grande, Arizona, responded to a 911 call on Christmas Day.
-A man said that his ex-wife, 35-year-old Connie Villa, had stabbed him but that he had managed to escape and was driving himself to a hospital.
+A man said that his ex-wife, 35-year-old Connie Villa, had stabbed him but that he had managed to escape and was driving himself to a hospital, police said in a statement.

 When officers arrived at the home, they found Villa with stab wounds, holding a knife to her chest.
 They managed to subdue her and conducted a sweep of the home.
 Police found the body of Aniarael Macias, Villa’s daughter, in the bathroom.

-"Although an autopsy for Aniarael was conducted ... the results of which did not identify a cause of death, investigators feel the evidence found at the scene of the crime along with interviews and medical information of the surviving children, give our Department cause to believe Connie Villa was attempting to end the lives of all of her children and her ex-husband, Adam Villa," police said in a statement.
+“Although an autopsy for Aniarael was conducted yesterday in Pima County, the results of which did not identify a cause of death, investigators feel the evidence found at the scene of the crime along with interviews and medical information of the surviving children, give our Department cause to believe Connie Villa was attempting to end the lives of all of her children and her ex-husband, Adam Villa,” the statement read.

 Connie Villa faces one count of first degree murder in the death of her daughter.
 She is also being charged with four counts of attempted murder of her ex-husband and her three surviving children, ages 3, 5 and 8.